NullTale/VhsFx/README.md

 • Vhs post effect for Unity Urp, controlled via volume profile<br>
 Works as render feature or a pass for selective post processing [VolFx](https://github.com/NullTale/VolFx)

-FOR NOT COMMERCIAL USE ONLY, it can be used for jems learning etc<br>
+FOR NOT COMMERCIAL USE ONLY, it can be used for jems, free app, learning etc<br>
 Read a license, full version available on the [Asset Store](https://assetstore.unity.com/packages/vfx/shaders/fullscreen-camera-effects/270015)

 ![_cover](https://github.com/NullTale/VhsFx/assets/1497430/136361c4-acfc-4142-938a-69c9bdf2b2be) <br>